WeAreAcademy/mark-react-proj--tv-shows/README.md

   }
 ```

-### Rules about the episode data

-You MUST NOT edit the static episode data.
-If you find that the data is unsuitable (e.g. fields are missing, or have unwanted characters), you should improve your own code so that _it_ can deal with such issues at run-time.

-Why?
-If your app is later extended to allow the downloading of episode data for any one of hundreds of possible shows, frequently updated, tidying the data by hand will NOT be a feasible solution!

 ## Setup

 - Create a new React app called `tv-shows` by using the [Academy simplified CRA starter app](https://github.com/WeAreAcademy/academy-react-starter).

 [Guide to React project creation setup (with TypeScript)](https://www.notion.so/weareacademy/How-to-create-a-React-app-with-TypeScript-76643f84db564a69a04db9a0b6a2f2e7)

-- Publish the project repo on your github account.

 - Set up continuous deployment of your app to [Netlify](https://netlify.app/) as `academy-yourgithubusername-tv-shows`.netlify.app.
 [Netlify deployment guide for React apps](https://www.notion.so/weareacademy/How-to-deploy-a-React-app-to-free-Netlify-hosting-9e6ebd4dcb814cb483c34eb0f05ea96e)